cjacker/opensource-embeded-toolchains/README.md

 These tutorials are not aim to teach beginners how to write codes for specific MCU.
 Although some project templates or examples to demo how to use a toolchain will be provided.

-The goal of this project is **to help beginners setup a workable toolchain and development environment to start MCU development quickly under Linux**, and to show what opensource community have done and the power of opensource software.
+The goal of this project is **to help beginners setup a workable opensource toolchain and development environment to start MCU development quickly under Linux**, and to show what opensource community have done and the power of opensource software.

 ## What's a toolchain